JonathanZeray/exploring-space/README.md

 https://github.com/MalinWallander

 ## How to Contribute
 We welcome contributions to the Exploring Space project.
-If you are interested in enhancing the website (especially the performance) or have ideas to improve the user experience, please feel free to submit a pull request.
+If you are interested in enhancing the website (especially the performance or making the project responsive) or have ideas to improve the user experience, please feel free to submit a pull request.